Logo

 Carla Denyer participated in bringing about British Quakers' divestment from fossil fuels.

-Carla Denyer participated in achieving the 2015 divestment of Bristol's Avon Pension Fund from fossil fuels.
+Carla Denyer has been active since at least 2015 in the ongoing campaign calling on Avon Pension Fund to divest from fossil fuels.

 Carla Denyer was first elected to Bristol City Council as a Green Party councillor for Clifton East in 2015.